 Docker

 Controlling the executing environment of a software has been a challenging task for many years.
 Software developers and system administrators coined the term «Dependency Hell» (2023) to describe the common situation in which a «Software A» depended on a given version «Library Z» while «Software B» depended on a different version of «Library Z» creating a complicated situation for installing «Software A» and «Software B» in the same environment.
 This situation was particularly troubling when installing «Software B» automatically updated «Library Z» making «Software A» in the best case unusable or in the worst case silently providing erroneous outputs.
-A similar kind of problem appeared when a piece of software was discontinuated for the new version of a given operating system forcing the user to find an alternative software that provided the same or similar functionality.
+A similar kind of problem appeared when a piece of software was discontinued for the new version of a given operating system forcing the user to find an alternative software that provided the same or similar functionality.
 These problems were inherited and expanded as soon as researchers started using computational methods and writing analysis scripts.

 Controlling the environment, from the OS to the software versions and libraries, are fundamental to be able to recreate the results of a given study.
 Albeit, arguably, it could be easier to recreate the results days just after the initial analysis was done, recreating it months or even years after the analysis happened may be more complicated.
 R versions, versions of R packages, and Bioconductor packages change very often.
 Just in 2022 four different versions of R (Index of /src/base/R-4, 2022) and two Bioconductor versions were released (Bioconductor Releases, 2022) as well as five versions of the Ubuntu operating system.
 Therefore, controlling the exact versions used for creating them in first place is fundamental.
 On top of that, it is important that other researchers can recreate this results in different machines so they can build a new research on top, or maybe run the same analysis on their own set of data.
 Containers, and particularly Docker containers, are a common solution for these problems nowadays.

-A Docker containers is a piece of software that packs up code and dependencies and allows to an application to be run in different computing environments or at different times.
+A Docker container is a piece of software that packs up code and dependencies and allows to an application to be run in different computing environments or at different times.
 Because it packs both code and dependencies it recreates a full environment, in our case: OS, system libraries, R, R libraries, Bioconductor libraries, etc. Allowing us to recreate the full set of results in any machine and in any time in the future, even if R, or any of the libraries used, would no longer be available.

 R/Shiny